flutter/news_toolkit/README.md

 }
 ```

-Simply by overriding event parameter within any BlocEvent, `AnalyticsEvent` will be sent to Firebase.
+Simply by overriding the event parameter within any BlocEvent, `AnalyticsEvent` will be sent to Firebase.

 ```dart